How buildings can be a solution to climate change

 “Even the construction phase is on its way to become carbon neutral.
 There is a push in Norway to have construction sites with no carbon emissions, especially in Oslo where a lot of the air pollution was found to come from construction sites.
 Equipment and machinery will either be powered by electricity or fossil-free fuels.
 The government has set a target to start moving the industry toward fossil-free building sites.”

 Scaling up with reducing carbon

 “The scale of carbon reduction needs to increase.
 The biggest gains will come from getting all projects to perform better on carbon, even if not on a Powerhouse level.”

 “It is essential that all key team members are involved from the beginning of a Powerhouse project.
-That includes the customer, contractor, designers and consultants.
+That includes the customer and their tenants, the contractor, designers and consultants.
 No one can create a Powerhouse alone – we need each other.
 The target of creating a Powerhouse unites us all.
 This lesson of collaboration should be applied more broadly across the building industry.”

 “One of the biggest challenges with reducing carbon emissions is finding a reference point in the design, a baseline.
 It is easy to come up with a number and claim a carbon reduction, but often those deductions can’t be verified.
 This is one of the reasons it is difficult for public customers to set demands on carbon during the bid stage.
 They are trying to find their way around this challenge.
 Skanska is developing methods and tools to help them.”